 Council has a range of revenue sources including rates, user fees, fines, grants and contributions.
-Council's rates concentration, which compares rate revenue to adjusted underlying revenue, was 25 per cent for the 2018/19 financial year.
-Council was restricted to increasing its revenue base for the 2018/19 year by a 2.25 per cent rate cap.
-This resulted in an average residential rate per residential assessment of \$1,007.51 which compares favourably to similar councils in rural Victoria.
+Council's rates concentration, which compares rate revenue to adjusted underlying revenue, was 39 per cent for the 2019/20 financial year.
+Council was restricted to increasing its revenue base for the 2019/20 year by a 2.50 per cent rate cap.
+This resulted in an average rate per assessment of \$1,226.81 which compares favourably to similar councils in rural Victoria.